chandu2205-code/GoLang/README.md

   1. int : 0
   2. string : ""
   3. float64 : 0.000000
 * Pointer Arithmetic is removed in Go

+# Setting Bash on Windows
+* Installing Git Bash is equivalent to using bash on windows [Install Git on windows 10](https://liveoncode.com/installing-gitbash-on-windows-10/)